Carglglz/upydev/docs/source/upyutilsinfo.rst

 ========

-*This collection of scripts needs to be uploaded to the upy device to use some commands.*
+*This collection of scripts needs to be uploaded to the device to use some commands.*

 Bluetooth Low Energy
 ^^^^^^^^^^^^^^^^^^^^